openstack/openstack-manuals/doc/cli-reference/source/glance.rst

   Descriptive name for the image

 ``--instance-uuid <INSTANCE_UUID>``
-  ID of instance used to create this image.
+  Metadata which can be used to record which instance this image is associated with.
+(Informational only, does not create an instance snapshot.)

 ``--min-disk <MIN_DISK>``
   Amount of disk space (in GB) required to boot image.